2026 FutureProof Program

 Practical design trade-offs between sustainability, performance, and manufacturing

-Michael Grima, Founder, Chief Cat Herder, aDesign Enterprises
+Michael Grima, Founder, Chief Cat Herder, qDesign Enterprises

 Balancing sustainability, performance, and manufacturability in fibre-based packaging.

-Matt De Jongh, Director & Packaging Engineer, Forestry Australia
+Matt De Jongh, Sustainability Manager, Responsible Wood & Director, Forestry Australia

 The EU Deforestation Regulation introduces significant new compliance obligations across fibre supply chains.
 This session outlines what EUDR means for ANZ producers and converters, including chain-of-custody, traceability and due diligence, and the evolving roles of FSC and PEFC in verifying fibre legality and sustainability.